iotaledger/cli-wallet/documentation/docs/04_step_by_step.md

 In these step by step examples, we present how to create a wallet and do some of the most common use cases.

+It is advised to do them all at least once in the given order to understand the workflow.

 ## Setup

 Initialise the wallet with a given node and a randomly generated mnemonic.